 Table of Contents

-- Whip up DIY cleaning solutions with vinegar, baking soda, and lemon for frugal cleaning hacks that save you money.
+- Whip up simple homemade cleaners with vinegar, baking soda, and lemon for cost-saving cleaning methods.

 - Switch to reusable microfiber cloths and spray bottles to cut waste and costs.